AlbertoEsc/cuicuilco/README.md

 Cuicuilco is being improved continuously, thus make sure to use the latest version.

 Bugs/Suggestions/Comments/Questions: please send them to alberto.escalante@ini.rub.de or via github.
-I will be glad to help you
+I will be glad to help you.